digital-asset/docs.daml.com/docs/2.10.0/docs/app-dev/grpc/proto-docs.rst

 of the event.
 If served as part of a flat transaction those will be limited to all parties specified in the ``TransactionFilter`` that are stakeholders of the contract (i.e. either signatories or observers).

-In case of v2 API:
+In case of v2 API,
-  If the ``CreatedEvent`` is returned as part of an AssignedEvent, ActiveContract or IncompleteUnassigned (so the event is related to an assignment or unassignment): this will include all parties of the ``TransactionFilter`` that are stakeholders of the contract.
+if the ``CreatedEvent`` is returned as part of an AssignedEvent, ActiveContract or IncompleteUnassigned (so the event is related to an assignment or unassignment): this will include all parties of the ``TransactionFilter`` that are stakeholders of the contract.

 Required

 ``signatories`` : :ref:`string <string>` (repeated)